Andygol/switch2osm-mkdocs/docs/en/serving-tiles/manually-building-a-tile-server-debian-13.md

 sudo -u _renderd scripts/get-external-data.py
 ```

 This process involves a sizable download and may take some time - not much will appear on the screen when it is running.
 Some data will go directly into the database, and some will go into a “data” directory below “openstreetmap-carto”.
-If there is a problem here, then the Natural Earth data may have moved - look at [this issue](https://github.com/nvkelso/natural-earth-vector/issues/581#issuecomment-913988101){: target=_blank} and other issues at Natural Earth for more details.
+If there is a problem here, then the Natural Earth data may have moved - look at [this issue](https://github.com/nvkelso/natural-earth-vector/issues/581#issuecomment-913988101){: target=_blank} and similar ones at Natural Earth for more details.
 If you need to change the Natural Earth download location your copy of [this file](https://github.com/gravitystorm/openstreetmap-carto/blob/master/external-data.yml){: target=_blank} is the one to edit.

 ### Fonts

-In version v5.6.0 and above of Carto, fonts need to be installed manually:
+Fonts need to be installed manually, like this:

 ```sh
 cd ~/src/openstreetmap-carto/